Lyon's Whelp: The Anglo-French War

 England invades the Isle de Re in 1627.
 A few pinnaces may be glimpsed among the 800-ship English fleet.

 Buckingham's fleet lands at the beach of Sablanceau.

 At least one of Buckingham's ten Lion's Whelps saw service with the British Fleet in England's attempt to relieve the Huguenot citadel of La Rochelle.
 English action in the Anglo-French War began with a siege of the fortress of Saint-Martin-de-Re in 1627.
 The English fleet was not able to lay siege to La Rochelle until several months later.

 Historians are indebted to Jacques Callot who published a series of prints illustrating the English landing on the Isle de Re at the beach of Sablanceau, the Siege of Saint Martin-de-Re and the Siege of La Rochelle.
+(Note: Master of advanced etching techniques, Jacques Callot is credited with technical innovations such as the echoppe (needle) that allowed etchers to create a 'swelling' line; a lute maker's varnish based, etching ground that allowed for highly detailed work equal to that of engravers, and multiple "stoppings-out" which provided etchers with heretofore unknown possibilities to achieve subtle effects of distance and light.)
 Callot's technical innovations enhanced the detail in his prints.
 In his portrayal of the English fleet, it is possible to differentiate galleons, carracks, pinnaces and perhaps shallops because each ship type had the same minute iconic image.
 Perhaps one of the pinnaces in these prints is Buckingham's sixth Lion's Whelp.